 ...because where would you need to pray more than in a voting booth?

-Scroll down for "Tear our tyranny...", the special addition for 2020.
-You can share this prayer from Times of Israel!
+Scroll down for "Tear out tyranny...", a prayer for democracy added in 2020.
+You can share this prayer from Times of Israel.

 This prayer is (mostly) not a prayer about winning or getting other people on your side.
 It's a prayer that we learn to work together to create a better future.
 It incorporates a pledge to do one thing for healing the world, for tikkun olam.